ViyaniX/Profile/README.md

-  # Design ViyaniX Business Website
+  # ViyaniX

-  This is a code bundle for Design ViyaniX Business Website.
-The original project is available at https://www.figma.com/design/kqXvDbmPOBKTZxzbAQyuHn/Design-ViyaniX-Business-Website.
+  This is a code bundle for Design ViyaniX Business Website.bsite.

   ## Running the code